Student Voice

 The Problem

 Wolstencroft and De Main (2021) look at problems associated with traditional forms of formative and summative feedback and explore ideas related to feedforward to ensure that students engage with comments made by lecturers regarding their performance in assessment.
-The research identified that in UK universities, the issues of validity, reliability, and authenticity are heavily scrutinized (Wolstencroft and De Main, 2021).
+The research identified that in UK universities, the issues of validity, reliability, and authenticity are heavily scrutinised (Wolstencroft and De Main, 2021).
 Students are usually assessed through either an end-of-module examination or by various coursework methods (Wolstencroft and De Main, 2021).

 The study presented that the usual summative assessment consists of essays, reports, or presentations right across most higher education institutions in the UK.
-The research problematizes the aspect of UK undergraduate student feedback by mentioning that students usually view curriculum through the lens of assessment, whereas academics see the design of the curriculum as a significant aspect and focus.
+The research problematises the aspect of UK undergraduate student feedback by mentioning that students usually view curriculum through the lens of assessment, whereas academics see the design of the curriculum as a significant aspect and focus.

 This dichotomy causes surface learning as students become assessment-driven rather than curriculum-driven, which results in students viewing feedback on assessments as products rather than a long-term dialogic process engaging both academics and students (Wolstencroft and De Main, 2021).
 These uncertainties show that only 60% of students accessed their feedback given to them in standard, written form with reasons that feedback comments were generic and lacked meaning (Wolstencroft and De Main, 2021).